λ fbounded :: Blog

 record Result(String value, String error, boolean success) {}

-// What does {"ok", "also an error", true} mean?
+• {"ok", "also an error", true} → succeeded and failed? ✗

-// After: an algebra — impossible states are unrepresentable
+// Impossible states are unrepresentable

 sealed interface Result<T> permits Ok, Err {}